Here is a

 information, and meet other people with the same interest at the annual

 get-together.
-If you would like to become a member
+If you would like to learn more visit the

 website. -Menu Question: What's the Billy the Kid Historic Preservation Society and how can I become a member?
-Answer: The goal of this new organization is to preserve and promote Billy the Kid history.
-Currently, the BTKHPS has formed a coalition that is actively opposing the exhumation of Billy the Kid and his mother for DNA testing and are striving to protect their monuments.
-Because the society is new and still in the forming process, there is no membership fee.
-For more info on the BTKHPS, click here to visit their official website. -Menu
+Answer: The goal of the former organization was to preserve and promote Billy the Kid history.
+Originally, the BTKHPS had formed a coalition to actively oppose the exhumation of Billy the Kid and his mother for the controversial DNA testing.
+The members consist of people around the globe.
+Although, short-lived the coalition accomplished what they set out to do and saved the monuments.
+Unfortunately, today the organization is non-existence. -Menu

 Answer: As they say the first impression is always the most critical and if